Sign In Chef

 canned tomato paste

-20 baby bella mushrooms
+20 baby portobello mushrooms

 20

-baby bella mushrooms
+baby portobello mushrooms

 2 bay leaves